Mayur-Ichake/Web-Scraper-for-News-Headlines/README.md

 # Web Scraper for News Headlines  (Elevate Lab – Internship Task 3)

+This project is developed as part of Elevate Lab Internship (Task 3).
 A beginner-friendly Python project that scrapes top news headlines from a news website using requests and BeautifulSoup.
 It helps you learn the basics of web scraping, HTML parsing, and file handling in Python.